sidspencer/tunage/README.md

-# tunage - iTunesCloud branch
+# tunage - iTunes CLI

+A lightweight CLI and shell for iTunes.
+A Perl script wrapping AppleScripts to do the IPC.